Handyman / Handywoman Insurance

 Do I need a contractor's license to get handyman insurance?

 License requirements vary by state — some states allow unlicensed handyman work below a dollar threshold, others require a license.
 Some carriers will write coverage without a license; others require one.
-Verify with a licensed agent.
+Verify with a licensed insurance professional.

 Does handyman insurance cover work above 30 feet?